paola-ap/sql-challenges/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 * **WHERE Clause**: Limits the data to orders placed on or before '2021-01-31' as required by the problem statement.

 ***
-> ## The remaining questions are currently under development and will be added soon

 ### Bonus 1: Join All The Things